hspradeepkumar/GreatLakes-AIML-1Jan2020-Capstone-DetectPneumonia/README.md

-# GreatLakes-AIML-1Jan2020-Capstone-DetectPneumonia
-GreatLakes/AIML-1Jan2020/Capstone/DetectPneumonia
+# GreatLakes-AIML-1 Jan2020 Team - Capstone Project - Pneumonia Detection Challenge

 This is the AIML-1 Jan2020 batch capstone project

-This repository consists is build to collabarate wiht follwoign team to develop a solution pertaining to Pneumonia Detection Challenge using Deep Learning with the help of medical imaging data provided by Kaggle.
+This repository is built to collaborate with following team to develop a solution pertaining to Pneumonia Detection Challenge using Deep Learning with the help of medical imaging data provided by Kaggle.

 Refer the link for problem description:
 ./Pneumonia Detection Challenge Brief.pdf
 Refer the link for data:
 https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data